Union Pacific Challenger: Description

-The name "Challenger" was given to steam locomotives with a 4-6-6-4 wheel arrangement: four wheels in the leading pilot truck to guide the locomotive into curves, two sets of six driving wheels, and four trailing wheels to support the rear of the engine and its massive firebox.
+The name "Challenger" was given to steam locomotives with a 4-6-6-4 wheel arrangement, four wheels in the leading pilot truck to guide the locomotive into curves, two sets of six driving wheels, and four trailing wheels to support the rear of the engine and its massive firebox.
 Each set of driving wheels is driven by two steam cylinders.
 In essence, the result is two engines under one boiler.
-Union Pacific developed five types of Challengers: the "light" CSA-1 and CSA-2 classes and the "heavy" 4664–3, 4664–4, and 4664-5 classes.
+Union Pacific developed five types of Challengers - the "light" CSA-1 and CSA-2 classes and the "heavy" 4664–3, 4664–4, and 4664-5 classes.

 The railroad sought powerful locomotives that could handle mountain grades at high speeds.
 Previously, articulated locomotives had been limited to slow speeds by their design.
 Technical breakthroughs allowed the UP Challengers to operate with 280 lbf/in2 boiler pressure, something usually reserved for passenger locomotives like the FEF Series.
-They had 69 in drivers, mammoth wheels usually seen on passenger locomotives only because freight engines normally require the extra torque provided by smaller wheels.
+They had 69 in drivers, mammoth wheels usually seen on passenger locomotives only because freight engines normally require the leverage provided by smaller wheels.
 Speeds in excess of 60 mph, while unheard-of on most other railroads using articulated steam locomotives, became commonplace on the Union Pacific.

 When the first Challengers entered service in 1936, on the UP's main line over the Wasatch Range between Green River and Ogden, the locomotives had problems climbing the steep grades.
 For most of the route, the maximum grade is 0.82% in either direction, but the climb eastward from Ogden, into the Wasatch Range, reached 1.14%.
 Hauling a 3,600 ST freight train demanded double heading and helper operations, and adding and removing helper engines slowed operations.
 Those limitations prompted the introduction of the Big Boy in 1941, as well as a redesign of the last three orders from 1942 to 1944.

-Using the experience from the Big Boy, UP chief mechanical engineer, Otto Jabelmann, redesigned the last three orders of Challengers in 1941.
-The result was a locomotive in working order weighing some 317 ST accompanied by a tender weighing 174 ST when 2/3 loaded.
+Using the experience from the Big Boy, UP] chief mechanical engineer Otto Jabelmann redesigned the last three orders of Challengers in 1941.
+The result was a locomotive in working order weighing some 317 ST accompanied by a tender weighing 174 ST when two-thirds loaded.
 Calculated tractive effort is 97,350 lbf.
-From 1941, the Challengers were intended to speed up freight operations on the grades across Wyoming; the Wasatch Range climb east from Ogden was to be conquered by the Big Boys without helpers.
+From 1941, the Challengers were intended to speed up freight operations on the grades across Wyoming; the Wasatch Range climb east from Ogden was taken over by unassisted Big Boys.